tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 ```

 `fee_percent` is a nat between 0 and 100 representing the percent of the sale to be paid to the `fee_address`.
 If `fee_percent > 100`, the `sell` and `buy` entrypoints will both fail with `FEE_TOO_HIGH`.
 Fee is subtracted from the buying price and is calculated as `((fee_percent * price) / 100)`.
 For example, if an NFT is listed for 100tz, and `fee_percent := 30` then 70tz will be sent to the seller and 30tz will be sent to the `fee_address`.

+<a name="Cancel-only-admin-extension"></a>
+## Cancel only admin extension

+In the normal fixed price sale with admin enabled, admins have sole authority over configuring and cancelling sales.
+For some use-cases however it is useful for anyone to have the power to configure a sale, and admins to only have sole authority over cancelling sales.
+This is accomplished when the C Macro `CANCEL_ONLY_ADMIN` is defined as in the LIGO files with `cancel_only_admin` in the title.